-Identity deployed the following strategies and tactics in order to achieve success:
+Identity deployed the following strategies and tactics to achieve success for Motown Museum: